christinalesnick/training-exercises/README.md

-# training-exercises
+# Training Exercises
-code snips to assist with training for salesforce advanced topics
+Code snippets to assist with training for Zuora for Salesforce advanced topics